vinayak910/Machine-Learning-/README.md

 # Machine-Learning-
-This repository is contains essential resource for anyone interested in this field of Data science.
-Whether you are just starting out or looking to deepen your knowledge, this repository provides everything you need to get started with machine learning and will keep on updating time to time.
+This repository contains essential resource for anyone interested in this field of Data science.
+Whether you are just starting out or looking to deepen your knowledge, this repository provides basics to indept intuitation of how you can create your own class for algorithms like linear regression , Gradient Descent and some others.

+NOTE - I will be keep updating this repository